What is first time fix?

 How to increase first time fix rate

-Aberdeen Group’s report, First-Time Fix: Revisit a Metric Driving Success, shows that the top 20% of high-performing organizations have an average first-time fix rate of 88%.
+Aberdeen Group’s report, First-Time Fix: Revisit a Metric Driving Success (opens in new tab), shows that the top 20% of high-performing organizations have an average first-time fix rate of 88%.
 This compares to just 63% for the bottom 30% of organizations.

 As it relates to customer retention, for businesses with a first-time fix rate over 70%, customer retention was at 86%.
 However, those with a first-time fix rate below 70% saw their customer retention rate drop to 76%.
 So how do you increase your FTF rate?